 Find an overview of the events and deadlines leading up to the Celebration.

-Most often, students present their research on a poster.
+Most often, students present their research on a flat poster.
 Other ideas and formats are welcome.
 Typical posters are 24" x 36" or larger, up to 42" high by 48" wide, displayed two on each side of a large poster display board.
 Students can also choose to use a tri-fold poster board set on a table.
 See pictures of various poster formats and templates.

 Learn tips on everything you need to know for presenting: